isinaltinkaya/vcfgl/README.md

 # Quickstart for msToGlf users

-The basic functionality of the program (i.e. simulation without errors in quality scores, `--error-qs 0`) is designed to simulate data equivalent to those simulated using [msToGlf](https://github.com/ANGSD/angsd/blob/master/misc/msToGlf.c).
+The program's basic functionality (i.e., simulation without errors in quality scores, `--error-qs 0`) is designed to simulate data equivalent to those simulated using [msToGlf](https://github.com/ANGSD/angsd/blob/master/misc/msToGlf.c).
 Similar to msToGlf, vcfgl can simulate the genotype likelihoods using direct genotype likelihood model via `-GL 2`, and output pileup format via `-printPileup 1`.